Disclaimer

 If you have a considerable amount of money you want to personally invest in the stock market, consider the fact that despite the market continuing to rise over time, there are stock market cycles.
 If you can manage to invest a large amount somewhere in the low end of a cycle, your return on investment, over time, will be larger than it would be if you happened to invest it in the high end of a cycle.
 You can get an idea of where the market cycle is by observing the different time periods, with a few different indicators.

 There are some online websites that have virtual stock exchanges or "paper exchanges" where people can practice stock market investing.
-These practice exchanges provide an online account with a virtual $100,000 cash to investment.
+These practice exchanges provide an online account with a virtual $100,000 cash investment.
 The platform then mirrors the real stock market investments with a time delay.
 The investments on the virtual stock exchange, with the virtual money, will reflect the performance of the actual stocks and funds on the real markets.
 A few popular virtual stock exchanges include WallStreetSurvivor.com, HowTheMarketWorks.com, and MarketWatch.com/games.
 Those virtual stock exchanges offer the option of making your virtual account a stock market game where you compete with other people.
 There are a few brokerage companies that offer real stock market investing and virtual "paper" investing to practice with.

 There are a few brokerage companies that allow people to invest in the stock markets and in the relatively new crypto currencies, including Robinhood, Interactive Brokers, Tradestation, Webull, and FTX.
 In case you have not heard, FTX is currently going through a bankruptcy and time will tell if it ceases to exist or if it gets reorganized and survives.
 FTX was a popular and more advanced investment platform/company.